Each type of testing offers its own set of advantages. Depending on your organization’s needs, you can determine which is right for you.

 But since Optimizely’s inception, experimentation has evolved well beyond the marketers trying to figure out what call-to-action text to put on a button.
 Today, thanks to a rise of new technologies and “lean” business approaches, the most innovative companies today run thousands of tests annually.

-Optimizely X Full Stack introduces the ability to create and run experiments anywhere in your technology stack, leveraging the Optimizely interface, stats engine and developer ecosystem.
-You can experiment throughout the product life cycle on any connected device (such as mobile, OTT, or IOT).
+Optimizely Full Stack introduces the ability to create and run experiments anywhere in your technology stack, leveraging the Optimizely interface, stats engine and developer ecosystem.
+You can experiment throughout the product life cycle on any connected device (such as mobile, OTT, or IOT), and enable progressive delivery through feature toggles.

 Whether or not you are using Optimizely for client-side experimentation, Optimizely Full Stack lets you run experiments on website elements that are handled by the back end, such as pricing, subscription offers and product discounts.
 You can easily split traffic and optimize a full redesign, the site’s architecture, your omnichannel marketing campaigns, and more.